 So, yes.
 There are cases where going to a traditional college and earning a degree, actually can set you student back instead of moving them forward.
 The key is understanding what your student’s goals are before they make a college decision and then finding a solution that fits with their goals in the best way possible.

-Not a fan of the cost and downsides of traditional college?
-Check out Ascend, Unbound’s program for college students that enables them to earn college credit while pursuing other opportunities they’re interested in for a lower cost than attending a traditional school.
+Not a fan of the cost and downsides of traditional higher ed?
+Check out Ascend, Unbound’s program that enables students to earn college credit while pursuing other opportunities that interest them for a lower cost than attending a traditional school.
 Book a free consultation before April 22 to save $100!

 Jace Bower is the Marketing Coordinator for Unbound.
 An Unbound alumnus, he has experienced firsthand the powerful advantages of doing college differently and participating in an intentional community.
 Jace graduated with his bachelor’s degree in History in 2016 and has worked in restaurant management and marketing since then.
 He also served on the Unbound Student Cabinet in 2019.